spykspeigel/assignment_q2_q3/README.md

 `sudo make install`

-##To run the code:
+## To run the controller:

 `roscore`

 `rosrun mc_rtc_ticker mc_rtc_ticker`

 `roslaunch mc_rtc_ticker display.launch`

-I have solved assignment 2 and 3 using JSON file.
+I have solved assignment 2 and 3 using YAML file.
 There are two YAML files in etc/ folder.
 Copy the contents of example.yaml into the other yaml to run the third assignment.